Gemma Rowland: Personal life

 Rowland attended Colston's School in Bristol as a child, before moving to the University of Exeter to study for a degree in sport and exercise science.
 She later obtained a master's degree in strength and conditioning from Cardiff Metropolitan University.

 She has served with the British Army since 2011.
 Just six months after joining she was deployed to Afghanistan as a surveillance and reconnaissance specialist.
-Presently, she serves as head of training and development for the Army's unmanned air surveillance asset Watchkeeper Force.
+In 2021 she served as head of training and development for the Army's unmanned air surveillance asset Watchkeeper Force.

 Rowland has spoken publicly about the difficulties she experienced as a teenager, when at the age of 14 she developed bulimia.
 She attributes her recovery to rugby, commenting in an interview with The Times: "Playing rugby completely changed the way I felt about my body.
 No matter what shape or size you are, there is a position for you in the game.
 Everybody has a purpose.
 It just clicked for me."